 Homemade Biscuits the Old-Fashioned Way

-Biscuits are essential in our home.
+Good old-fashioned biscuits have been around for a long time.
+And they’ve become an essential in our home over the years.
 Not only are they the perfect side with a comfort dish like roast, potatoes, and carrots, but my husband has fond memories of his grandma’s biscuits growing up.
-So after playing around with some different ingredients and ratios, I’ve come up with the perfect old-fashioned homemade biscuits recipe and they’ve been approved as tasting like Grandma’s!
+Grandma’s biscuits are always the best biscuit recipe in his eyes, and I wanted to honor that.
+So after playing around with some different ingredients and ratios, I’ve come up with the perfect old-fashioned homemade biscuits with lard recipe and they’ve been approved as tasting like Grandma’s!

-I know from scratch recipes can be intimidating, but don’t worry, if I can make these biscuits you can too!
-And trust me, it’s worth the little extra effort to have these homemade biscuits rather than canned biscuits from the store.
-It’s a healthier option and the delightful flavor will keep you from ever buying store bought biscuits again!
-Just a few simple ingredients mixed up with some love and these are sure to become a staple in your house from now on too!
+I know from-scratch recipes can be intimidating, but don’t worry, if I can make these biscuits, you can too!
+And trust me, it’s worth the little bit of extra effort to have these homemade biscuits rather than canned biscuits from the store.
+It’s a healthier option and the delightful flavor will keep you from ever buying store-bought biscuits again!
+Just a few simple ingredients mixed up with some love, you’ll have the best biscuits and they are sure to become a staple in your house from now on too!

 PIN FOR LATER